Applications are now open for Australia Awards Scholarship Intake 2015

 Applicants who wish to pursue studies by research (including PhD, Master by research, or Master by coursework with a research component) must complete the Research Proposal Details section.

 Applicants must complete the English Language Proficiency section in full, including their scores.
-Applicants must attach a certified copy of their IELTS or TOEFL certificate.
+Applicants must attach a certified copy of their IELTS, TOEFL or PTE certificate (valid at 1 January 2015).

 Certified scanned copies of all supporting documents must be uploaded with the online application.
 Applicants lodging hard copy applications must provide 3 copies of the application form with certified copies of the relevant supporting documents attached.

-For more information on Australia Awards Scholarships, read the FAQs on the SASP website and then contact the Maldives SASP office using the contact details below.
+For more information on Australia Awards Scholarships, read the FAQs on the Australia Awards Office Maldives website and then contact the Australia Awards Office Maldives using the contact details below.

 The selection process is open and transparent.
 The 9 main steps in the processes are: